Some refinements of the Deligne-Illusie theorem: Abstract

-appears no earlier than on page $p$.
-We deduce new criteria for the degeneration of the Hodge spectral sequence in favorable cases.
+We extend the results of Deligne and Illusie on liftings modulo $p^2$ and decompositions of the de Rham complex in several ways.
+We show that for a smooth scheme $X$ over a perfect field $k$ of characteristic \mbox{$p>0$}, the truncations of the de Rham complex in $\max(p-1, 2)$ consecutive degrees can be reconstructed as objects of the derived category in terms of its truncation in degrees at most one (or, equivalently, in terms the obstruction class to lifting modulo $p^2$).
+Consequently, these truncations are decomposable if $X$ admits a lifting to $W_2(k)$, in which case the first nonzero differential in the conjugate spectral sequence appears no earlier than on page $\max(p,3)$ (these corollaries have been recently strengthened by Drinfeld, Bhatt--Lurie, and Li--Mondal).
+Without assuming the existence of a lifting, we describe the gerbes of splittings of two-term truncations and the differentials on the second page of the conjugate spectral sequence, answering a question of Katz.

-The main technical result belongs purely to homological algebra.
+The main technical result used in the case $p>2$ belongs purely to homological algebra.
 It concerns certain commutative differential graded algebras whose cohomology algebra is the exterior algebra, dubbed by us \emph{abstract Koszul complexes}, of which the de Rham complex in characteristic $p$ is an example.

+In the appendix, we use the aforementioned stronger decomposition result to prove that Kodaira--Akizuki--Nakano vanishing and Hodge--de Rham degeneration both hold for $F$-split $(p+1)$-folds.